 Each International College Counselors service begins with a comprehensive discussion with the parent(s) and child, a review of applicable academic and test records, and dialogue about the family's profile and circumstances.
 With this, the consultant will better understand your child’s and your family’s values, priorities, and preferences, as well as your child’s strengths, needs, and learning style.
 Students and families receive a personal international college counselor taking them through the entire admission process.

-We are very excited to be opening an office in the center of Europe, Heidelberg, Germany — just an hour from Frankfurt — to serve European Clients in their time zones.
-Locally in Heidelberg, we will offer in-person meeting opportunities starting in Fall 2018.
+We have an office in the center of Europe, Heidelberg, Germany — just an hour from Frankfurt — to serve European Clients in their time zones.
+Our office is located in the Weststadt of Heidelberg.

 Special Guidance for International Needs